-A warning - this post is fuzzy, fluffy, and nothing to do with sales or marketing for your IT business - it comes as a stark contrast to the rest of this blog.
+A warning - this post is fuzzy, fluffy, and nothing to do with MSP sales or marketing - it comes as a stark contrast to the rest of this blog.
 However, if you do what is detailed here in this post, it will change the way you think about your IT business and, more importantly - your own life.

 Before you can do this, you have to figure out who your ideal client is.